jm1021/churchofjesuschrist/_posts/2023-11-26-giving-to-the-lord.md

 ### Forced acts of service
-Sometimes burdens of life bring "forced" acts of service.
-Watching Lori Moberly with Carl reminded me back to my time with Tamara.
+Sometimes burdens of life bring <b>"forced" acts of service</b>.
+Watching Lori Moberly with Carl <b>reminded me back to my time with Tamara</b>.
 In such a situation, you know the end is coming, you just don't know when.
+As a 3rd party, to Lori and Carl it is hard to know what to do.

-In my case, the <b>Tender mercies of Heaven</b> accompanied my every step.
+In my case with Tamara, the <b>Tender mercies of Heaven</b> accompanied my every step.
 Small events of failure and realization become lasting memories.

 After Tamara died, <b>memories, geneology, and temple work interweave</b>.

-Similar to Joseph and his experiences with Alvin.<b>  I had experiences of a parted veil</b>.
+Similar to Joseph and his experiences with Alvin.<b>  I had experiences of a parted veil in my dreams</b>.

 ### Service comes with Risks
-Justin Diczhazy was my friend.
-I feel responsible to his Dad in all things.
+<b>Justin Diczhazy</b> was my friend.
+I felt responsible to his Dad and Justin in all things.
 Justin went to meetings, get aways, or to clinics whenever I asked.

-But to some it is not enough.
+My <b>Brother Jase</b> came to me in sickness.
+He was my look up to figure from my youth.

 Don't think that service will always have a happy ending.

-But I witness that God has touched me in all adveristies.
 Justin died of overdose.

 My brothers died from AIDS.
-My son-in-law died from a self inflicted wound.

 <b>We may never know God's plan</b>.
+But I witness that God has touched me in all my Service events.

 ### Faith inspired acts of service
 I believe <b>God opens doors and miracles to those who seek them</b>.
 In my case, I looked an after coorporate life mircale...